work-prac/start/README.md

-this repository cintains all the practice i want to do for the hamoye team
+this repository contains all the practice i want to do for the hamoye team